-- COUNTY TRANSIT Because of the wide area covered on county transit routes they all operate on a request basis.
+- •Town Transit Town transit routes typically operate as request based service in the morning and flexible fixed route in the afternoon.
+Because request based service is an inefficient method for providing public transit service DTPT is currently exploring options to extend flexible fixed route service for the entire day. - •County Transit Because of the wide area covered on county transit routes they all operate on a request basis.
 Callers must call to schedule trips no later than 4:00 p.m. on the previous business day to be sure of being on the schedule on a given day.
-County transit routes serve most parts of our member counties at least once per week. - NEW FREEDOM (REGIONAL TRANSIT) -New Freedom routes operate on a flexible fixed route basis, but are primarily reservation driven.
+County transit routes serve most parts of our member counties at least once per week. - •New Freedom (Regional Transit) -New Freedom routes operate on a flexible fixed route basis, but are primarily reservation driven.
 The New Freedom routes are designed to assist those who need to get to places outside of our district for medical treatment or shopping.
 These routes operate on a fixed schedule weekly, making one round trip to regional medical and shopping centers outside the district.
 Because of the great distance covered outside the service area and the tight schedule only very small deviations are allowed from the fixed route.
+4